XOP/css-codeguide/README.md

 ```

 ### Retina images

 We use [grunt-retina-img plugin](https://github.com/odnoklassniki/grunt-retina-img).
 It is a small Grunt task for generating background-images from x2 size to x1.

 ### Styles for retina

 We use [grunt-retina-css plugin](https://github.com/odnoklassniki/grunt-retina-css).
 It is a Grunt task for generating CSS with 2x background-images.

-## Extras
-Take a look at some suggestions on [JS codeguide](js.md) provided as well.

 -----

-Feel free to ask questions via [email](mailto:wdybih@gmail.com).
+Feel free to ask questions via [email](mailto:stewiekillsloiss@gmail.com).
 All content is available for free distribution.
 [Link to source](https://github.com/XOP/css-codeguide) is mandatory when copying materials.